TheRaphael0000/wplace_helper/README.md

 # Install for devs

-Will clone the repository and install the python module as a dev to your current python env
+Will clone the repository and install the python module as a dev to your current python env.

 ```bash
 git clone https://github.com/TheRaphael0000/wplace_helper